mgiulio/helmut/readme.md

 # Helmut

-Helmut is a Node.js script which uses the [Puppeteer API](https://developers.google.com/web/tools/puppeteer/) to take automated fullpage screenshots of a site at multiple viewport sizes.
+Helmut is a Node.js script that uses the [Puppeteer API](https://developers.google.com/web/tools/puppeteer/) to take automated full page screenshots of a site at multiple viewport sizes.

 ## Installation